Managing Friends and Family in the Workplace: Part 1 – Introduction

 Managing Friends and Family in the Workplace: Part 7 – Provide Regular Feedback

-These are just a few of the best tips to get you started when working with friends and family.
-For more on managing friends and family at the workplace, please see part 2 of the series, “Setting Boundaries and Expectations”.
+For more on managing friends and family at the workplace, please be sure to see part 6 of the series, “Avoid Gossip”.